claudiu-accenture/localizer/README.md

 ## Google spreadsheets JSON URLs

-First, the spreadsheet has to be made available to public.
+:warning: First, the spreadsheet has to be made available to public via the Google Sheets' Publish functionality.
 Alas. :slight_frown:

 Get the spreadsheet ID from the URL, for example: